 For more than 400 years Oxford has engaged with China.
 Today the University remains one of Europe’s most important centres for the study of China, and a hub of collaboration with Chinese institutions.

+Oxford has significant links with China.
 The University of Oxford China Centre, which focuses on research in the social sciences and humanities, is Europe’s largest centre dedicated to the study of China.
 Oxford is also a leading scientific and medical collaborator with China, and has invested in collaborative centres in mainland China, Hong Kong and the UK.
 Notably, China has been, for more than a decade, one of Oxford's largest sources of international students.

 Oxford's engagement with China began in the 17th century, when the Bodleian library acquired its first Chinese manuscript (1604) and the University welcomed its first Chinese visitor (1684).
 We established our first professorship of Chinese in 1875, and introduced a BA in Chinese in 1939.